alecthegeek/CCHS_Raspian_for_IoT/Readme.md

-#Guided install and configuration for Rapsberry Pi Debian
+#Guided install and configuration for Raspberry Pi Debian

  Copyright (c) 2013 All Right Reserved  Alec Clews